FabianJuarez182/R-XMPP-CHAT/README.md

 ## functionalities implemented
 ### Account management
-* Register a new account on the server (not fully implemented)
+* Register a new account on the server
 * Log in with an account
 * Log out of an account
 * Delete the account from the server